 - If too dry, add some sour cream or another beaten egg.

 - Grease a loaf pan and dust it with bread crumbs.

 - If you have it, place caul fat on bottom of pan and put meat mix on top.

-- Work the 3 hard boiled eggs into the meat loaf and cover meat with additional caul fat or brush with a little oil.
+- Work the hard-boiled eggs into the meatloaf and cover meat with additional caul fat or brush with a little oil.